2022 Michigan QSO Party Results

 Next Running of the Michigan QSO Party

+The next running of the Michigan QSO Party, April 15, 2023 will feature just one rule change: the addition of DC as a multiplier for Michigan competitors, bringing the total number of multiplies to 147: 83 counties, 50 states and districts, 13 provinces and 1 DX multiplier.
+The log submission deadline remains 7 days.
+Long time plaque manufacture Everett Jackson, WZ8P, is quitting the plaque making business.
+Thanks, Everett, for all the wood!
+Look for a revised Michigan QSO Party plaque next year.
 The Michigan QSO Party is sponsored by the Mad River Radio Club, a group of hams interested in making contesting better.
 We also sponsor the Ohio QSO Party in August – please stop by for that one as well!
 Full information on the MRRC is available at www.madriverradioclub.org or visit us at our “Suite in the Sun” in the Dayton Hamvention flea market.